 Birthplace of the Byway

 Waynesville, the birthplace of the byway, celebrates its Route 66 roots.
 Frog Rock is reminiscent of the highway’s famous roadside gimmicks.
 Vintage buildings surround the historic Square.
 Waynesville is home to one of only twoperiod courthouses on the Mother Road in Missouri.
 The oldest “stop” on Missouri’s stretch of the legendary highway, the Old Stagecoach Stop, crowns the east side of the public square.

 Closing in on the Laclede County line, Pulaski County’s Route 66 still has treasures to share.
 Photograph the crumbling Spring Valley Court.
 Admire the abandoned giraffe-rock Gascozark Service Station and Café.

 Complimentary Driving and Walking Tours

 Pulaski County Tourism Bureau offers a Historic Driving Tours brochure that will deepen your understanding of Route 66.
 The brochure includes turn-by-turn directions, background information, and vintage images.
 Don’t explore Waynesville without the essential Historic Downtown Waynesville Walking Tour brochure!
 Ask for your free copies when you order your complimentary Pulaski County Visitors Guide.

 Spend the Night

 Saint Robert, the mid-point between Saint Louis and Joplin, is an ideal location to book your overnight stay for your Route 66 road trip.
 Choose from clean and comfortable hotel rooms, Airbnbs, or book your stay in an Ozarks cabin!
-Saint Robert’s wide variety of restaurants, from comfort food to international dining, will add local flavor to this leg of your journey!
+Pulaski County’s wide variety of restaurants, from comfort food to international dining, will add local flavor to this leg of your journey!